Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 When $k=\bC$, we have a de Rham analog of the above global construction, replacing all the sheaves with $D$-modules.
 Then the Hecke eigen $D$-module $\cA_\phi$ gives rise to a de Rham $\LG$-local system $\cE_\phi$, i.e. a meromorphic connection on the trivial principal $\LG$-bundle over $\bP^1$ with singularities at $0,\infty$.
 When $P=I$, Zhu \cite{Zhu} proved that $\cE_\phi$ coincides with the irregular connection constructed by Frenkel and Gross in \cite{FGr}, which is now called the \emph{Frenkel-Gross connection}.

-In an unpublished work, Yun constructed a generalization of Frenkel-Gross connection from a stable grading of the Lie algebra $\Lg$ of $\LG$ and a stable vector in the degree one subspace $\Lg_1$, which is called a \emph{$\theta$-connection}, c.f. \cite{Chen} or section \S\ref{ss:theta conn} below.
+In an unpublished work, Yun constructed a generalization of Frenkel-Gross connections from a stable grading of the Lie algebra $\Lg$ of $\LG$ and a stable vector $X$ in the degree one subspace $\Lg_1$, which is called a \emph{$\theta$-connection} $\nabla^X$, cf. \cite{Chen} or \S\ref{ss:theta conn} below.
 In \cite{Chen}, Chen proved under a condition on the stable grading that these connections are \emph{cohomologically rigid} \cite[Theorem 5.2]{Chen}.
 The constraint on the stable grading is that the associated Kac coordinate $s_0$ is nonzero.